Thoracic surgeon Daniela Molena leads clinical trials to improve outcomes for people with esophageal cancers.

 To learn more about the purpose of this study and to find out who can join, please click here to visit ClinicalTrials.gov for a full clinical trial description.

-Researchers want to find the best dose of BDTX-4933 to use in people with advanced lung cancer.
-The people in this study have non-small cell lung cancer that has a mutation (change or variant) in the BRAF or KRAS genes (KRAS non-G12C mutation).
-This mutation can cause cancer cells to grow.
+Researchers want to find the best doses of different drugs to use together in people with advanced urothelial cancer.
+The people in this study have urothelial cancer that metastasized (spread) and has not yet been treated.

 To learn more about the purpose of this study and to find out who can join, please click here to visit ClinicalTrials.gov for a full clinical trial description.